Preparation for law school

 Be assured that your application will not be held or delayed during the classification process.
 While you should apply as soon as you can, we do not wait for the official determination to review your application; we just give you the benefit of the doubt.

 How many applications do you receive and what is the size of the incoming class?
-We typically receive about 5000 applications for an average entering class of about 315.
-Each entering class is divided into four equally sized sections, one of which begins in the summer.
+We typically receive about 5500 applications for an average entering class of about 300.
 All first-year students have one core class divided into small sections of about 40 students; that small section is divided in half again for Legal Practice (the required legal writing and advocacy course), making that class about 20 students.
-(We shrank the 2015 entering class to 267 in response to a smaller, less credentialed national pool in that year.)

 How long will it take for me to get a decision?
 We often get semi-frantic emails and calls from people who are concerned that their applications are not complete, or that their failure already to have received a decision spells certain doom.
 In an effort to allay some of these fears, we provide this detailed guide to what goes on in the Admissions Office once we receive your application materials, and what you can expect in terms of timing.